SDU-LCE-SMART/SDU-LCE-SMART.github.io/_pages/projects.md

 </div>

 **Duration: 09/2025 – 08/2029**
-**Funding:** ALLIANCE is supported by the Circular Bio-based Europe Joint Undertaking and its member, and co-funded by the EU (Grant No. 101214199).
+**Funding:** ALLIANCE is supported by the Circular Bio-based Europe Joint Undertaking and its member, and co-funded by the EU (Grant No. 101214199). <br>
 **Status:** Ongoing

 **About the Project**